On the Asymptotic Performance Analysis of the k-th Best Link Selection over Non-identical Non-central Chi-square Fading Channels: Distribution of the k-th maximum order statistics

 \subsection{Stochastic Ordering Results}

-Stochastic ordering is a widely used tool for establishing the ordering of one RV with respect to another (quantifies the concept of one random variable being bigger than another) \cite{shaked2007stochastic}.
+Stochastic ordering is a widely used tool for establishing the ordering of one RV with respect to another \cite{shaked2007stochastic}.
 Such an ordering proves to be useful in scenarios where we want to study the variations of a RV with respect to the variations in its parameters.
-In this sub-section, similar to the analysis in \cite[Section III.B]{subhash2020cooperative}, we make use of results from stochastic ordering to see how we can establish the ordering of the $k$-th maximum RV with respect to the variations in different parameters.
+In this sub-section, similar to the analysis in \cite[Section III.B]{subhash2021cooperative}, we make use of results from stochastic ordering to see how we can establish the ordering of the $k$-th maximum RV with respect to the variations in different parameters.
 Here, the $k$-th maximum RV $X$ with parameters $a_M^{(1)}$ and $b_M^{(1)}$ is said to be stochastically smaller than the RV $Y$ with parameters $a_M^{(2)}$ and $b_M^{(2)}$ if

 The inequality in (\ref{order_condn1}) can be true only if the argument of the incomplete Gamma function on the L.H.S is larger than the argument of the incomplete gamma function in the R.H.S of the equation.
 Upon further simplification, the condition in (\ref{order_condn1}) can be equivalently represented as where $\tilde{z}=\frac{z_{th}}{\gamma_s}$.
-Given that we have closed form expressions for the normalising constants, any change in the parameters can now be mapped to the corresponding change in the normalising constants $\{a_M^{(i)},b_M^{(i)};i\in \{1,2\}\}$ and hence the corresponding ordering can be established.
-Note that the condition in (\ref{order_condn2}) is simple to evaluate and it is not possible to arrive at such a simple condition if we were using the exact order statistics of the $k$-th maximum RV. \\
+Given that we have closed form expressions for the normalizing constants, any change in the parameters can now be mapped to the corresponding change in the normalizing constants $\{a_M^{(i)},b_M^{(i)};i\in \{1,2\}\}$ and hence the corresponding ordering can be established.
+Note that the condition in (\ref{order_condn2}) is simple to evaluate and it is not possible to arrive at such a simple condition if we were using the exact order statistics of the $k$-th maximum RV.